mmichall/bleu-macaw/README.md

 <img src="https://ih1.redbubble.net/image.790396839.3293/st,small,845x845-pad,1000x1000,f8f8f8.u2.jpg" width="260" align="right" alt="Graphical Model diagram for HRQ-VAE" />

+README IN PROGRESS

-This repo contains the code for the paper [BleuMacaw: Unsupervised Paraphrasing with Pre-trained Language Model and Sentence Transformers](...), by ....
+This repo contains the code for the paper ..., by ....

 We propose an auto-generative model of paraphrase generation based on the pre-trained OpenAI's GPT-2 model and the SentenceTransformers encoding.